-Hello, I’m Dr. Natalie Goodman of The Lewisville Dentist.
+Hello, I’m Dr. Jessfor Baugh of The Lewisville Dentist.
 Thanks for visiting my blog.
 In today’s post, we will focus on something that happens occasionally when a patient requests cosmetic dentistry from their Lewisville dentist.

 Let me set the stage.
 The patient comes in for a consultation about a smile makeover.
 We’ll call him Mr. Jones.
 The dentist listens carefully as he explains the esthetic problems that he wants to remedy.
 Mr. Jones wants to fix two chipped teeth, get a dental implant for a tooth that is missing altogether, and whiten his whole smile.
 He describes what he envisions for his smile after undergoing treatment.